stiang/recli/README.md

 Note that results from queries that return a cursor are automatically converted to arrays and printed as JSON documents.

 ### Output
-The output from recli is JSON straight from RethinkDB, but it is color-coded and pretty-formatted by node.
-This means that it is (by default) not strictly valid JSON:
+The default output from recli is a color-coded and pretty-formatted version of the RethinkDB query result.
+It uses node’s util.inspect method, which means that it is actually a string representation of a Javascript object and NOT (by default) strictly valid JSON:
 ```js
 $ recli 'r.table("heroes")'
 [ { hero: 'Magneto',